WORKING WITH DG ECHO AS AN UN AGENCY | 2021 - 2027

 - the INFORM Severity Index objectively measures and compares the severity of humanitarian crises and disasters worldwide

-- assessments carried out by our humanitarian experts, including those present on the ground through its network of field offices across the globe.
+- assessments carried out by its humanitarian experts, including those present on the ground through its network of field offices across the globe.

 This information comes together in the European Commission’s Humanitarian Implementation Plans.
 These documents are published at the beginning of each year and updated throughout the year as needed.
 They contain the prioritisation of needs for the different regions where the EU provides assistance.